|

 Protocol) either through a data connection or "Wi-Fi Calling."
 This is

-available from several carriers, many prepaids and Google Fi.
+available from several carriers and many prepaids.

 Government